webpro/awesome-dotfiles/README.md

 ## Dotfiles repos

-A small collection of popular, well-maintained, and collaborative dotfiles repositories.
+A collection of the most popular, well-maintained, and collaborative dotfiles repositories.

 Title | Description | Focus
 :--|:--|:--